 Huw van Steenis

 Huw van Steenis is Group Managing Director and Senior Advisor to the CEO at UBS.
 He was the Former Senior Adviser to the Governor, Bank of England.
 He chairs a review for the Governor “exploring what the financial system of tomorrow might look like, and what it means for the Bank of England’s priorities now and in the future" which will be published in Q2 2019.
 He has been recognized as one of the leading experts on financial services.
-He worked at Morgan Stanley from 2002-2016 spending the majority of his time there as Global Head Banks and Diversified Financials research where he and his teams won numerous awards including being voted #1 in investor surveys 12 times and twice Starmine’s stock picker of the year for financial services.
-From 2016-2018 he served as Global Head of Strategy at Schroders.
-He coined several terms which have become industry standards including the ‘Asset Management Barbell’ and the “Balkanisation” of banking markets.
+He worked at Morgan Stanley from 2002 to 2016 as Global Head of Banks and Diversified Financials Research where he and his teams won numerous awards including being voted number one in investor surveys 12 times, and twice as Starmine’s stock picker of the year for financial services.
+From 2016 to 2018 he served as Global Head of Strategy at Schroders.
+He coined several terms which have become industry standards including the “Asset Management Barbell’ and the “Balkanisation” of banking markets.
 He writes frequently on these and other topics for international media.
-The Evening Standard's City Editor wrote: “It would be rash to bet against Steenis.”
-He has served on various boards and committees including the World Economic Forum’s Global Future Council on Financial and Monetary Systems (2018-2019), their Agenda Council for Financial Services and its Fintech group; the European Central Bank’s Contact Group on Macro-Prudential Policies and Financial Stability, the IIFs Market Monitoring Group and the Board of the English National Opera.
+He has served on various boards and committees including the World Economic Forum’s Global Future Council on Financial and Monetary Systems (2018-2019), their Agenda Council for Financial Services and Fintech working group; the European Central Bank’s Contact Group on Macro- Prudential Policies and Financial Stability (2015-2017); the IIFs Market Monitoring Group;; and the Board of the English National Opera.

 FT Chair and Moderators (8)